 Step 3) Two of the JAR files from the Flume tarball are not compatible with Hadoop 2.2.0.
-So, we will need to follow below steps to make Flume compatible with Hadoop 2.2.0.
+So, we will need to follow below steps in this Apache Flume example to make Flume compatible with Hadoop 2.2.0.

 a.
 Move protobuf-java-2.4.1.jar out of ‘<Flume Installation Directory>/lib’.

 b.
 Find for JAR file ‘guava’ as below

 Move guava-10.0.1.jar out of ‘<Flume Installation Directory>/lib’.

 Now, copy this downloaded jar file to ‘<Flume Installation Directory>/lib’

 Step 4) Go to ‘<Flume Installation Directory>/bin’ and start Flume as-

 ./flume-ng agent -n MyTwitAgent -c conf -f <Flume Installation Directory>/conf/flume.conf